-Student checklist for attending class
+Student checklist - Before class starts

-- 1. Browse to: http://simms-teach.com
+1. Browse to: http://simms-teach.com

-- Click the CIS 90 link.

-- Click the Calendar link.

-- 4. Locate today's lesson.

-- Find the Presentation slides for the lesson and download for easier viewing.

-- 6. Click the Enter virtual classroom link to join CCC Confer.

-- 7. Log into Opus-II with Putty or ssh command.
+- 2. Click the CIS 90 link. - Click the Calendar link. - 4.
+Locate today's lesson. - Find the Presentation slides for the lesson and download for easier viewing. - 6.
+Click the Enter virtual classroom link to join ConferZoom. - 7.
+Log into Opus-II with Putty or ssh command.